 - Advance Booking: A lot of hotels will have their best prices months in advance (sometimes up to a year!).
 Once rooms start filling, prices tend to go up!
 Don't get stuck spending more than you should by booking last minute.

 - Make Refundable Reservations: When possible, this is a great way to save money.
 Book a hotel early for a reasonable rate and then monitor the prices a few months before you expect to go.
-Booking.com is great for this (plus get a $25 credit if it's your first time with them).
+Hotels.com is great for this.

 - Limit Restaurants to Once a Day: You should enjoy Greek cuisine because it's amazing — but heading to a restaurant three times every day is a budget-buster.
 Pick a hotel close to a grocery store so it's convenient to stock up on snacks or breakfast!
 Bonus: your mornings will also start faster a lot faster!